prof18/marcogomiero.com/content/posts/drafts/ktor-jobs-quartz.md

 In this case, I used a `SimpleScheduleBuilder` since I want the Job to be repeated every minute forever.

-And finally, everything is ready to schedule the job:
+And finally, everything is ready to schedule the Job:

 ```kotlin
 jobSchedulerManager.scheduler.scheduleJob(job, trigger)